Rama, Ethiopia

 Rama (also called Mai Lala, Lala) is a town in Tigray, Ethiopia.
-Located 35 km north of the town of Adwa and 7 kilometers from the border with Eritrea, in the Mehakelegnaw (Central) Zone of the Tigray Region, this town occupies a fertile lowland area and has a latitude and longitude of 14°25′N 38°47′E with an elevation of 1385 meters above sea level.
+It is located 35 km north of the town of Adwa and 7 kilometers from the border with Eritrea, in the Mehakelegnaw (Central) Zone of the Tigray Region.
+The town occupies a fertile lowland area and has a latitude and longitude of 14°25′N 38°47′E with an elevation of 1385 meters above sea level.
 It is the administrative center of Mereb Lehe woreda.

 History

 20th Century

 In 1935, this was the location of the Gondrand massacre used as a major propaganda tool by Mussolini.

 A point of interest in Rama is the nearby church, Kor Nebir Mikael.
 Records at the Nordic Africa Institute website provide details of a primary school in Rama in 1968.

 On 29 September 1988, armed units of the Tigray People's Liberation Front overran Rama, killing 21 and capturing 854 government soldiers.
 This required the Derg to send a force to recover this important settlement on the road to Asmara, but it was not until late December that the 10th division of the Second Revolutionary Army fought its way into the town, only to be withdrawn a week before the decisive Battle of Shire.